leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/soaring_insignia.md

 # Starstruck Carcanet
 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Soaring** is a utility spellbook which casts a slow moving spark on use, which teleports player to the first block it hits.
+**Soaring Insignia** is a utility trinket which grants its user the ability to fly, similar to creative mode flight.
+However, the flight agility is fairly limited.

 [TOC]